 There are two types of leaves.
 Small leaves are called microphylls and they are found in some pteridophytes, e.g. Selaginella.
 Large leaves are called megaphylls and they are found in some others, e.g. ferns.
 A leaf with a single vein is called microphyll, while a leaf with more than one vein is called megaphyll.

 Sporophyte bears sporangia which are subtended by leaf-like appendages called sporophylls.
 In some cases, the sporophylls may form distinct compact structures called strobili or cones, e.g. Selaginella, Equisetum.

-Reproduction: Spores are produced by the mother cells in sporangia; through meiosis.
+Reproduction: Spores are produced by mother cells in sporangia, through meiosis.
 The spores germinate and produce thalloid gametophyte called prothallus.
 The prothallus is inconspicuous, small but multicellular.
 The prothallus is free-living and usually photosynthetic.

 The gametophytes need cool, damp and shady places to grow.
 Due to this specific requirement, pteridophytes are spread to limited areas to narrow geographical regions.

 The gametophyte bears antheridia and archegonia.
 Transfer of antheroizoids is facilitated by water.
 The zygote produces a multicellular well-differentiated sporophyte.

 Most of the pteridophytes are homosporous, i.e. they produce spores of similar type.
 Some pteriophytes are heterosporous, e.g. Selaginella and Salvinia.
 In heterospory, the megaspore germinates to produce female gametophyte, while the microspore germinates to produce the male gametophyte.
 This event is a precursor of the seed habit in higher plants.